Why IT Svit uses Node-RED for handling the JS development

 Thus far, applying this development visualization library helped us untangle and refactor the code on one project.
 While the time it took to master Node-RED amounts for nearly 10% of the whole project time, the ease of using the library has nearly halved the effort we spend on the code maintenance and ongoing development.
 We are looking forward to using this awesome technology in our future IoT-related projects, as well as in any projects where it will be applicable.

-The best part is that Node-RED was released and open-sourced in 2013 and was named one of the founding projects of JS foundation in 2016.
+The best part is that Node-RED was released and open-sourced in 2013 and was named one of the.
 This is definitely an established and reliable technology, so it’s safe to use and will not disappear in half a year.